All Episodes

 They don't really follow politics.

-If that is a real coherent voting block, then Trump, regardless of the polls, will have a shot in November, and regardless of all this mistakes, because that is a huge block.
+If that is a real coherent voting block, then Trump, regardless of the polls, will have a shot in November, regardless of all this mistakes, because that is a huge block.

-There's so much of this country that rarely, if ever votes.
+There's so much of this country that rarely, if ever, votes.

-You, you, you, you're giving people the wrong idea.
+You're giving people the wrong idea.

 You're making people think the polls are wrong.